Cheltenham Betting Tips 2020: Prediction and Favourites

 Having all of this in mind, jockey’s statistic is worth checking out, and we included them in our Cheltenham festival betting tips.
 It’s very common that many jockeys tend to perform better at specific courses — and you can use that to your advantage.
 Look out for jockeys that have less than a 14 percent strike rate on rides.
 Be cautious about betting horses with negative jockey, particularly when the horse is racing in less than ideal conditions.

 If you are looking for the betting tips for Cheltenham and favourites, check out our preview of the races for each day of the Festival.
 Our previews are in-depth and they can help you make your Cheltenham betting more profitable.

-The opening day of the Cheltenham festival features races such as the Champion Hurdle, the Arkle Trophy and the Supreme Novices Hurdle.
+The opening day of the Cheltenham festival features races such as the Champion Hurdle, the Arkle Novice’s Chase and the Supreme Novices Hurdle.

-The main favourite from our Cheltenham tips Tuesday to win this year’s Supreme Novices Hurdle is Al Dancer.
-Trained by a British National Hunt specialist Nigel Twiston-Davies, this 6-year-old horse remains unbeaten so far in three races over hurdles, and its jumping is improving as it gains experience.
+The main favourite according to our Cheltenham predictions to win this year’s Supreme Novices Hurdle is Asterion Forlonge.
+Trained by a British National Hunt specialist, W.P.
+Mullins, this 6-year-old horse has recently won 2 hurdles in the Irish Grand Natioal and its jumping is improving as it gains experience.
 It can also handle a softer ground if it starts raining, and it has a proven form against rivals priced mainly on connections rather than their accomplishments.